-- basic scope;

-- in the ISO, horizontal functions, where applicable;

-- in the IEC, horizontal and/or group safety functions where applicable;

-- exclusions (if any);

-- notes (if any).
+- basic scope; - in the ISO, horizontal functions, where applicable; - in the IEC, horizontal and/or group safety functions where applicable; - in JTC 1, horizontal functions where applicable; - exclusions (if any); - notes (if any).

 J.3 Basic scope

 Scopes of technical committees shall not refer to the general aims of international standardization or repeat the principles that govern the work of all technical committees.